 Wunderlich is a former student of Brock-Broido's.

 "Nobody else in America sounds like her," he said.
 "She has this completely unique poetic style, where the language is foregrounded, and she makes use of heightened diction in her poems, and sometimes even arcaicisms.
-But also, at the core, she's a poet writing about real emotional experience.
-This combination of heightened style and emotional grounding makes her work appealing."

 With a penchant for carefully sculpted language, Brock-Broido says she's known as an "unintentionally difficult poet" -- a reputation that she hopes to disprove in her new collection.